Frequently Asked Questions

 Is there an age limit or maximum number of years experience?

 For the Clinical Scholars Program, there is neither a maximum age limit or number of years of clinical experience cap.
 The team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.

 Can non-clinicians (for example a community health worker, lawyer, or law enforcement officer) be a member of the Clinical Scholars Program?

-Non-clinicians, including other professionals and community members, can contribute to a Clinical Scholars team.
-These members are considered contributing team members.
-Funds available to the clinicians on the team can be shared across clinician and non-clinician team members.
+Non-clinicians including other professionals and community members can contribute to a Clinical Scholars project.
+Funds available to the grantee under this program can be shared across clinician and non-clinician project participants.
 However, non-clinicians are not eligible to be included as team members on the application or participate in the Clinical Scholars leadership training.

 Team may receive up to $525k in grant funding.
 What can the grant funds be used toward?s

 What is the time commitment?